SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Notes_Generalities.md

     - standard compliance
     - formatting and best-practices
   - Practice combined CSS selectors: https://flukeout.github.io/
+  - [Caniuse](http://www.caniuse.com) provides a way to check the support of HTML and CSS code for many browsers
-- Concepts to stay on top of
+- Concepts to stay on top of i.e. learn deeper or at all
   - How HTML and CSS handle whitespace exactly: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Whitespace
   - How browser rendering engines work
   - How the CSS Cascade actually works: https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade
   - How to determine what the containing block of a given element actually is: https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block
   - Types of layout and flows: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Introduction
   - Correct use of structural HTML elements: http://web.simmons.edu/~grovesd/comm244/notes/week3/structural-elements
+  - Use the CSS BEM naming convention
 - Working throug the course
   1. **Lesson 1**
      - Notes re-written